-The Second Line of Defence comprises various risk management functions which maintain oversight of credit, market, legal, compliance, information technology, financial control, reputational risks as well as other operational risks relating to business continuity, security and fraud.
-These functions act as the risk stewards, who set policy and guidelines for managing risks, provide advice to support these policies and test effectiveness of first line processes in adherence to the policy.
+The Second Line of Defence comprises various risk management functions which maintain oversight of risks including credit, market, legal, compliance, information technology and reputational risks as well as various operational risks relating to business continuity, security and fraud.
+These functions act as the risk stewards, who set policies and guidelines for managing risks, provide advice to support these policies and test effectiveness of the first line processes in adherence to the policies.
 They also challenge the First Line of Defence to ensure that its risk management activities are working effectively.
-The second Line of defence operates independently from the operational management in the First Line of Defence.
+The second Line of Defence operates independently of the operational management in the First Line of Defence.

-The Credit function undertake a credit review to ensure that the facilities are in line with the bank's credit policy & procedures, SAMA guidelines and are appropriately structured to ensure end use of funds.
+The Credit function undertakes credit reviews to ensure that the facilities are in line with the Bank's credit policy & procedures, SAMA guidelines and are appropriately structured to ensure the end use of funds.
 They also monitor the financial performance & condition, approval conditions wherever applicable and past dues to identify early warning signs.

-As part of the second line, the Compliance function maintains oversight of business operations and management action to ensure conformity with regulatory requirements, particularly the Rules for Opening of Bank Accounts, Anti-Money Laundering and Terrorism Finance Fighting Rules, CMA Rules and Regulations, and other key level international regulatory requirements.
+As part of the second line, the Compliance function conducts the oversight of business operations and necessary management action to ensure conformity with regulatory requirements, particularly the Rules for Opening of Bank Accounts, Anti-Money Laundering and Terrorism Finance Fighting Rules, CMA Rules and Regulations, and other key international regulatory requirements.

-Internal Audit (INA) represents the Third Line of Defence by independently reviewing the design effectiveness and operating efficiency of internal control systems and policies focusing on the areas of greatest risk to the Bank as determined by a risk based grading approach.
+Internal Audit (INA) represents the Third Line of Defence and independently reviews the design effectiveness and operating efficiency of internal control systems and policies focusing on the areas of significant risks to the Bank as determined by a risk based grading approach.
 The Audit Committee supervises Internal Audit and reviews control weaknesses and system deficiencies.